Two Russian ladies in front of the Tschaikovsky statue at the

 to go to South America.

-- English Ladies in Windsor, after
+- English Ladies in Windsor enjoying their

 afternoon tea (March 2004).
 Windsor is about 60 kilometers from London,

 and the Windsor Castle is the residence of the Queen.
+The elite high school

 - English Lady with her Granddaughter